bbheemara/OtakuWalL/readme.md

-# OtakuWalLL – Smart Dynamic Anime Wallpaper App
+# OtakuWalL – Smart Dynamic Anime Wallpaper App

-OtakuWalLL is a smart and lightweight Python desktop wallpaper generator that:
+OtakuWalL is a smart and lightweight Python desktop wallpaper generator that:
 - Fetches HD anime wallpapers ❤️‍🔥(You can even get your favorite one's only or random Too)
 - Gets Hourly quote for Motivation 🤩(From your favorite anime also or random based on api)
 - Displays dynamic time-based greetings ⏰